astrotars/the-stream-swiftui/README.md

 }
 ```

 The navigation is done by the `NavigationLink` embedded in the row.
 Since we give the content of the `NavigationLink` a `Spacer` this forces the icons to align right, while giving the whole row a clickable area.
-Each link is tagged with it's index allowing us to "select" it when a user clicks the name or the message icon.
+Each link is tagged with its index allowing us to "select" it when a user clicks the name or the message icon.

 When a user clicks, the `NavigationLink` pushes a `PrivateChatView` onto the navigation stack.
-By using these built in navigation views, we get a nice transition (swipe animation) to the next view with a back button built for us.
-Now we simple add our chat view in and we're done!
+By using these built-in navigation views, we get a nice transition (swipe animation) to the next view with a back button built for us.
+Now we simply add our chat view in and we're done!

 ## Viewing a Chat
 ### Step 1: Creating a Channel